Laminin64/gobcog_obfu/README.md

 # Adventure

-In this RPG cog originally by locastan - TrustyJAID, Draper, and myself have crafted a fun idle game you can play with the members of your servers.
+In this RPG cog originally by locastan - TrustyJAID, Draper, and aikaterna, with additions by elfungi, have crafted a fun idle game you can play with the members of your servers.

 ### >>> This branch is compatible with Red 3.5, and not 3.4.x <<<

 If you need a Red 3.4 version of this cog, see [here](https://github.com/aikaterna/gobcog/tree/red3.4).

+### Current bugs in this gobcog_obfu branch specifically:

+- cbackpack does not work currently

 ## Basic Usage